Scientific Name

 Etymology

-The specific epithet "marmorata (mar-mor-RAY-tuh)" means "marbled" and refers to the marbled surface of the leaves.
+The specific epithet "marmorata" (pronounced mar-mor-RAY-tuh) means "marbled" and refers to the leaves' marbled surface.

 Origin

 Kalanchoe marmorata is native to central and eastern Africa, from Congo to Ethiopia, Sudan, and Somalia.
-It grows on rocky slopes and cultivated lands at elevations from 3,940 to 7,880 feet (1,200 to 2,400 m).
+It grows on rocky slopes and cultivated lands at elevations between 3,940 and 7,880 feet (1,200 and 2,400 m).

 Description

 Kalanchoe marmorata is an attractive succulent with erect or decumbent stems with beautiful glaucous grey-green leaves often spotted purple.
-It grows up to 4.3 feet (1.3 m) tall.
-Leaves are obovate or subcircular, up to 8 inches (20 cm) long and 5 inches (12.5 cm) wide.
+It can grow up to 4.3 feet (1.3 m) tall.
+The leaves are obovate or subcircular, measuring up to 8 inches (20 cm) long and 5 inches (12.5 cm) wide.
 Margins of the leaves are entire, undulate, create, or serrate.

-The flowers with slender tubes and spreading lobes are up to 1 inch (2.5 cm) long and up to 0.5 inches (1.3 cm) across and appear arranged in up to 1 foot (30 cm) long paniculate cymes from winter to early spring.
+The flowers have slender tubes and spreading lobes and can reach a length of 1 inch (2.5 cm) long and a diameter of 0.5 inches (1.3 cm).
+They can appear from winter to early spring and are arranged in paniculate cymes up to 1 foot (30 cm) long.
 They are pure white, rarely cream-colored, sometimes flushed pale pink, and the lower parts greenish.

 Hardiness